octopus-network/omnity-docs/docs/REE/02-btcfi-design-guide.md

 ### Design Transaction Structures
 As stated in the white paper, the REE transaction processing involves the trader and the BTCFi smart contract jointly signing a PSBT (Partially Signed Bitcoin Transaction).
 This process is divided into two steps:

 First, the trader queries the pool state via the DApp client (web frontend or mobile app).
-Typically, the exchange canister will provide a public query method for each transaction type.
+Typically, the exchange canister will provide a public query method for each action.

 Then, based on the query results (most importantly, the pool UTXO), the DApp client constructs the PSBT and calls the wallet to sign the trader's inputs.

 Finally, the DApp client submits the PSBT and other parameters to the REE Orchestrator, which then calls the exchange canister to sign the pool inputs.

 Therefore, clearly defining the Bitcoin transaction structure for each type is crucial.
-We can expand the simple diagram obtained in the first step, "Identify Transaction Types," into one that closely resembles the actual Bitcoin transaction structure.
+We can expand the simple diagram obtained in the first step, "Identify Actions," into one that closely resembles the actual Bitcoin transaction structure.
 Here, we continuously expand the swap DApp design:
 <img src="/img/swap1.png" alt="swap1" style={{width: '850px', height: 'auto'}} />
 <img src="/img/swap2.png" alt="swap2" style={{width: '850px', height: 'auto'}} />
 <img src="/img/swap3.png" alt="swap3" style={{width: '850px', height: 'auto'}} />